Sumter de Leon Lowry Jr.: Legacy

 Lowry was the recipient of the honorary degree of Doctor of Humanities from Trinity College of Florida, which was awarded in 1966.

 In 1974, Tampa's Civitan International Club named Lowry the city's "Man of the Year".
 In announcing the award, the club's spokesman said Civitan selected Lowry in recognition of his many years of service to the community, including his military experience, civic and charitable efforts, and work to promote patriotism and anticommunism.

 Lowry was named Virginia Military Institute's Distinguished Alumni for 1974.
 He also endowed VMI's Sumter L. Lowry Award.
 VMI presents an annual award, The Society of the Cincinnati Medal, to a top performing cadet, and Lowry was the 1914 recipient.
 VMI's Lowry Award is one of several that provide a cash prize to the recipient of the Cincinnati Medal.
 In addition, Lowry was the creator of the Florida National Guard's Lowry Award, which is presented annually to the organization's top company grade officer (captain or lieutenant).
 Lowry also endowed the Lowry Freedom Award at the University of Tampa for presentation to each year's top performing Reserve Officers' Training Corps cadet.

 In 1986, the Florida National Guard constructed an armory in Plant City, Florida.
 The armory was named after Lowry in 1991 and underwent renovation in 2013 and 2014.

 Family

 In 1916 he married Elizabeth Bellamy Parkhill (1896–1942), and their children included: Helen (1917–1918); Elizabeth (Betty) (1920–1925); Sumter (1924–2000); and Ann (1934–2005), the wife of David R. Murphey III.
-In 1945, Lowry married Ivilyn Ingram (1903–1988).
+In 1945, Lowry married Ivilyn Ingram (1903–1988), whom he met while he was stationed at Camp Livingston.
 They were the parents of a daughter, Ivilyn (Lyn) (1947–1962).